Browse by Medical Category

 Treatment at the MGH Francis H. Burr Proton Therapy Center uses energy from the protons of atoms to destroy cancer cells.
 The beam of proton radiation can be very precisely aimed at a tumor with little harm to the surrounding healthy tissues.

-The MGH Francis H. Burr Proton Therapy Center has three broad proton treatment options.
-They are:
+The MGH Francis H. Burr Proton Therapy Center has three broad proton treatment options:

 Despite having three distinct proton treatment options the general pre-treatment process follows a similar course.